 Sewing Your Perfect Size Blouse Pattern

 Is there anything more comforting than sewing your own blouse?
-Give your wardrobe a touch of grace with this blouse pattern.
+Give your wardrobe a touch of grace with our sewing patterns.
 Let's sew this up!

 - Your Crina PDF pattern